Parallax (character): Blackest Night

 While Jordan and his allies defend Coast City against the Black Lantern Corps during the "Blackest Night" storyline, the Black Lantern Spectre attempts to claim him.
 Believing that the Spectre fears Parallax, Hal Jordan has Ganthet summon the power batteries that currently held it.
 Once summoned, Hal allows Sinestro to release Parallax and, once it is free, provokes it into merging with him.
 A resulting explosion of yellow light quickly fades and soon reveals that Parallax is in full control of Hal and eager to challenge the Spectre once more.
 Parallax tears into the Black Lantern Spectre's body, freeing the real Spectre and destroying the facsimile.
-Parallax then attempts to destroy the Spectre, who uses his own fear for it, coupled with the love Carol Ferris feels for Hal, to separate Parallax from its host.
+Parallax then attempts to destroy the Spectre, who uses his own fear of it, coupled with the love Carol Ferris feels for Hal, to separate Parallax from its host.
 Parallax is then pulled away by an unknown force to an unknown location.

-After Sinestro becomes a White Lantern, he views the history of the emotional spectrum, and discovers that the first creature in existence to feel fear had evolved into Parallax.
+After Sinestro becomes a White Lantern, he views the history of the emotional spectrum and learns that Parallax was originally an insect who was transformed after becoming the first creature in existence to feel fear.

 Brightest Day

-During the "Brightest Day" storyline, Parallax is revealed to have been transported to planet Ryut, where a cloaked villain trapped the fear entity in some kind of energy bubble and chained it to a monolith bearing the Sinestro Corps symbol.
+During the "Brightest Day" storyline, Parallax is revealed to have been transported to planet Ryut, where a cloaked villain traps it in an energy bubble.
 Around Parallax are other monoliths bearing the symbols of the other Lantern corps.
-Later, when Hal Jordan, the Flash (Barry Allen), and the rest of their allies try to find the emotional entities, they locate Parallax (apparently under the command of the mysterious figure) and the Scarlet Speedster becomes the latest host for the fear entity after it senses the hero's concerns for Jordan's safety from it.
-By inhabiting the living generator of the Speed Force, Parallax is even more powerful by combining the extradimensional energy the speedster creates with its own powers.
-Despite this, the embodiment of fear still desires Hal Jordan as its host as they fight.
-However, an intervention by the mystery villain prevents Parallax's attempts, and reveals that Jordan now has the skills to resist it anyway.
+Later, when Hal Jordan, the Flash (Barry Allen), and the rest of their allies try to find the emotional entities, they locate Parallax, who possesses the Flash.
 As the embodiment of compassion, Proselyte, began to free the Flash from Parallax's control by reigniting his emotion for compassion over his fear, the embodiment of hope, Adara, began fighting the cloaked villain, who reveals that all this is actually a ruse so that he could capture them all — which he does — revealing himself to be the renegade Guardian Krona.